roskakori/pimdb/README.md

 pimdb transfer all
 ```

-(This will take a while.
-On a reasonably modern laptop with a local database
-you can expect about 2 hours).
+This will take several hours, on a MacBook Pro M1 about 11 hours.

-The resulting database contains one tables for each dataset.
+The resulting database contains one table for each dataset.
 The table names
 are PascalCase variants of the dataset name.
 For example, the date from the
 dataset `title.basics` are stored in the table `TitleBasics`.
 The column names
 in the table match the names from the datasets, for example